Zion Williamson: Personal life

 In June 2023, Williamson announced his girlfriend's pregnancy in a baby shower YouTube video with the couple expecting a daughter due in November.
 This announcement led adult film star Moriah Mills to claim on Twitter that she had a recent affair with Williamson.

 On May 30, 2025, Williamson was accused of rape and domestic violence in a civil lawsuit filed by a woman who claimed to have dated him for five years.
 Williamson allegedly forced her to sleep with him, filmed her without her consent and threatened to spread the photos if she left, and threatened to have his security shoot her and her family.

+Williamson is a fan of anime/manga, stating that his favorite anime/manga is Naruto.
+According to Williamson, his All-NBA starting five of Naruto characters are Naruto Uzumaki, Itachi Uchiha, Minato Namikaze, Jiraiya, and the First Hokage, Hashirama Senju.
+Due to his love for the series, he even has a shoe collaboration with the series, as well as an unreleased ‘Naruto’ Air Jordan 1 Utility Prototype as a part of his shoe brand, but it was never released.